Discover more at Murlough National Nature Reserve

 A visit to Murlough National Nature Reserve is a wildlife lover’s dream with hundreds of insects, swathes of beautiful wildflowers, mammals and birds all to be discovered.

-With water bowls, hitching posts and plenty of ground to cover, the places in our care aren't just for history-loving hounds.
-The sandy beaches and woodland trails on offer are a dog-walker's dream.
-From dog exercise areas to dog-friendly accommodation, discover a slice of canine heaven when visiting with your four-legged friend.
+With water bowls, hitching posts, and plenty of ground to explore, the places in our care aren’t just for history-loving hounds.
+As spring breathes new life into sandy beaches and woodland trails, it’s the perfect season for outdoor adventures with your pup.
+From dedicated exercise areas to dog-friendly accommodation, discover a slice of canine heaven as you and your four-legged friend make the most of brighter days and fresh air.

 The dune system at Murlough is estimated at being up to 6,000 years old.
 Discover the history of the dunes, and how Murlough came to be Ireland’s first national nature reserve.